+The costs allocated to the Tier 1 Cost Pools will be separate from the costs allocated to the Tier 2 Cost Pools.
+The Tier 1 Rates will be applicable to power purchased up to a customer’s CHWM Amount, and the Tier 2 Rates will be applicable to power purchased in excess of a customer’s CHWM Amount (also referred to as Above-CHWM Amount).

 Cost Allocation Principles

-The following principles were applied in developing the TRM Cost Allocation Method and will be used for allocating costs that are not specifically addressed in the TRM.
+The following principles were applied in developing the PRDM Cost Allocation Method and will be used for allocating costs that are not specifically addressed in the PRDM.

 1) Tiering is a ratemaking construct implemented through an allocation of costs rather than an allocation of power.

-2) Costs not otherwise expressly allocated in the TRM will be allocated to Cost Pools based on the principles of cost causation, meaning the costs will be allocated to the Cost Pool(s) that benefits from such costs.
+2) Costs not otherwise expressly allocated in the PRDM will be allocated to Cost Pools based on the principles of cost causation, meaning the costs will be allocated to the Cost Pool(s) that benefit from or cause such costs.

 3) Tier 1 Costs will be kept separate and distinct from Tier 2 Costs.
 Tier 1 Costs will be recovered through the Tier 1 Rates.
-Tier 2 Costs will be recovered through Tier 2 Rates, except when necessary to ensure BPA’s cost recovery during a Rate Period or to conform to court ruling as provided for in sections 12 and 13.
+Tier 2 Costs will be recovered through Tier 2 Rates, except when necessary to ensure BPA’s cost recovery during a Rate Period or to conform to court ruling as provided for in Chapter 9.

 4) Tier 2 Cost Pools will be kept separate from one another.
 Each Tier 2 Rate will recover only the costs of the applicable Tier 2 Cost Pool.
 BPA will seek to recover all costs of the applicable Tier 2 Cost Pool from customers purchasing power from that Tier 2 Cost Pool before proposing any reallocation of costs to the Composite Cost Pool.

 5) Cost separation between the Cost Pools will not affect the operation or dispatch of the FCRPS.
-BPA will serve system load in the most efficient and cost-effective manner possible, without considering the ratemaking aspects of tiering.

 6) The ratemaking separation of costs between Tier 1 and Tier 2 Cost Pools, and among the Tier 2 Cost Pools, will not necessarily be the same as BPA’s accounting treatment of the costs.
-When differences arise between ratemaking and accounting, the ratemaking allocations determined in accordance with this section will govern BPA’s ratemaking.
+When differences arise between ratemaking and accounting, the ratemaking allocations determined in accordance with this chapter will govern BPA’s ratemaking.

 7) BPA’s allocation of costs among the Composite, Non-Slice, and Slice Cost Pools will recognize the types of costs distinct to the type of service associated with each Cost Pool.

-8) As a consequence of the customers’ contractual take-or-pay obligation to pay for power at rates established by BPA pursuant to Northwest Power Act section 7 to recover, in accordance with sound business principles, BPA’s costs of acquiring, conserving, and transmitting electric power, including amortization of the Federal investment in the Federal Columbia River Power System over a reasonable number of years, and all other costs and expenses incurred by the Administrator pursuant to law, and for so long as customers continue to fulfill their contractual take-or-pay obligations, then:
+8) The public customers have entered into a long-term CHWM Contract with BPA, which commits the public customer to purchase (and BPA to supply) electric power for the duration of the contract (as described therein) at rates that recover BPA’s total system costs consistent with Section 7 of the Northwest Power Act.
+In view of this long-term commitment, and potential future long-term commitments incorporating the PRDM, the revenues and costs associated with the sales of secondary energy be treated in a manner that recognizes BPA’s long-standing treatment of these revenues.
+Specifically:

-(1) all revenues forecast by BPA from its sale of secondary energy produced by Federal Base System and other resources acquired by the Administrator will continue to be credited by BPA in the ratemaking process pursuant to Northwest Power Act Section 7(g) against costs that are properly allocated to rates for recovery from sales of power for use within the region; and
+a) all revenues forecast by BPA from its sale of secondary energy produced by the Federal Base System and other resources acquired by the Administrator will continue to be credited to power rates pursuant to Northwest Power Act Section 7(g) against costs that are properly allocated to rates for recovery from sales of power for use within the region; and

-(2) costs and benefits of the sale of or inability to sell excess electric power allocated under Section 7(g) of the Northwest Power Act will be allocated to the Cost Pools to which the costs of the resources that generate such excess electric power are allocated.
+b) costs and benefits of the sale of or inability to sell excess electric power allocated under Section 7(g) of the Northwest Power Act will be allocated to the Cost Pools to which the costs of the resources that generate such excess electric power are allocated, consistent with Section 7 of the Northwest Power Act.